MarioLisbona/CA-T3A2-B-travelers-forum-client/README.md

 <br>
 <img src="./docs/icons8-github-30.png" height="20"> [Mario Lisbona](https://github.com/MarioLisbona)

-Traveller's Forum is online forum where users can share travel stories and information on their favorite parts of the world.
-Our goal is to create a sense of community through shared experiences and a love for adventure and exploring new cultures.
-Guests can read stories from various parts of the world.
-Guests can register to become members to be able to contribute by posting their own stories, commenting on other member's travel stories and rate each story.
+Traveller's Forum is an online forum where members can share travel stories and information on their favorite parts of the world.
+Our goal is to create a sense of community among global travellers through shared experiences, adventures and cultures.
+Guests can browse and view posts to the forum.
+Guests can also register as a member and contribute to the forum with their own posts.
+Members can comment on other posts and give them a star rating.

 Traveller's Forum is deployed on Netlify and Railway.
 It was developed using the MERN stack.